-\subparagraph*{Introduce nodes.} Let $i$ be an introduce node with the child $l$, where $X_i=X_l\cup \{v\}$, where $v\notin X_l$.
-Now, consider a configuration $c$ and two vectors $\mu,\nu$ for the vertex $i$.
-Suppose that $c[v]=j_0$ and let $c'$ be the configuration obtained by restriction of $c$ on $X_l$.
-Also, define vectors $\mu'$ and $\nu'$ as follows.
+\subparagraph*{Introduce nodes.} Let $i$ be an introduce node with child $l$, where $X_i=X_l\cup \{v\}$ and $v\notin X_l$.
+Now, consider a configuration $c$ and two vectors $\mu,\nu$ for node $i$.
+Suppose that $c[v]=j_0$ and let $c'$ be the configuration obtained by restriction of $c$ to $X_l$.
+Also, define the vectors $\mu'$ and $\nu'$ as follows.

 Therefore,